grishmasingh/webscraper-imdb-animelist/README.md

  :calendar: Anime Release Dates

- :star2: Anime IMDb ratings :star2:
+ :star2: Anime IMDb Ratings :star2:

 I decided to create this project because not only am I currently learning Python, but my friend was actually stuck on what to watch a friday night so I decided - "Hey, Why not put my Python skills into a real-case use" :bulb: